runtime/ObserverPatternBaseball/README.md

 https://www.raywenderlich.com/2799-intermediate-unity-3d-for-ios-part-2-3

+Observer Pattern
+_gameController is a singleton in the gameBall.
+When the gameball interacts with objects it sends an event to the Game Controller.

+_gameController then communicates through public functions to different parts of the game depending on its state.

+Scoreboard Controller
+Updates the Scoreboard on the wall and baserunner indicators

+SoundController
+Controls the ambient sounds and notificaiton sounds.
+Ball sound will be in the gameball

+Notification Controller
+Puts notifications in the view of the user such as "Out" "single" & "Homerun"

+Player Controller
+Controls the pitcher including animation states

  Scoring
  Game Controller
  variables
- //total bases vars
+ total bases vars
-// used to track the total bases of the current ball (batter) _newTotalBases = 0;
+used to track the total bases of the current ball (batter) _newTotalBases = 0;

-// baserunner indicator vars for scoreboard _runnerOnFirst = false;
+baserunner indicator vars for scoreboard _runnerOnFirst = false;

-// used to track the total runs for this at bat _newRuns = 0;
+used to track the total runs for this at bat
+  _newRuns = 0;

-// used to track the total runs for the player (user) _totalRuns
+used to track the total runs for the player (user) _totalRuns

   functions